jdbi/jdbi/kotlin-sqlobject/README.md

 ### Usage:

-If you load all DBI plugins via `Jdbi.installPlugins()` this plugin will be discovered and registered automatically.
+If you load all Jdbi plugins via `Jdbi.installPlugins()` this plugin will be discovered and registered automatically.
 Otherwise, you can attach the plugin via:  `Jdbi.installPlugin(KotlinSqlObjectPlugin())`.
 This plugin works together with core jDbi Kotlin plugin, `KotlinPlugin`, that adds ResultSet mapping to Kotlin classes.